GauravPowar/RFID_ACS/README.md

 ## Gaurav Powar, Team Innovobotix

 ### Description
-This project is an RFID-based access control system that utilizes an ESP8266 microcontroller, an MFRC522 RFID module, a DS3231 RTC module, and an I2C LCD display.
-It grants access to authorized users and logs unauthorized attempts, sending alerts via WiFi.
+This RFID-based Access Control System enhances security by verifying user credentials through RFID tags.
+Built around an ESP8266 microcontroller, the system integrates an MFRC522 RFID reader, DS3231 Real-Time Clock (RTC) module, and a 16x2 I2C LCD display.

+Upon successful authentication, a relay module unlocks a door while logging the access event with an accurate timestamp.
+Unauthorized attempts are logged, and alerts are sent via WiFi for remote monitoring.
+This system is ideal for securing restricted areas in homes, offices, or industrial facilities.

 ### Components Required
 - **ESP8266** (NodeMCU or similar)